-There are many benefits of reimgaining John Street Reserve in addition to a small toilet block including:
+There are many benefits of reimgaining John Street Reserve including:

 - Add to the identity and moments of discovery for Mogo.
 It's important that the Village retains moments of relief and recreational areas that can be used by residents and visitors.
 Putting a toilet / amenities block here would take away from this experience due to the space requirements.
 Therefore its important that John Street Reserve makes the most out of a small space. - A flexible space for the community to interact and drive low cost initiatives.
-This may include temporary seating, murals painted by local artists, pontoon lighting, community gardens and the upkeep of a business registry/ community notice board.
+This may include temporary seating, murals painted by local artists, pontoon lighting, community gardens and the upkeep of a business registry/ community notice board. - Improving connectivity from the surrounding residential neighbourhood via a creek crossing. - Becomes a key east-west movement corridor and collective of community spaces suitable for pedestrians and cyclists that can continue via a potential crossing of the Highway and connect through to Annett Street and the Hub.